admb-project/admb/docs/install/BuildingSourceUnix.md

 3. **Test**

-   In the **Terminal** window, use the steps below to build and run the simple example.
+   In the **Terminal** window, use the command below to build and run the simple example.

    Build examples